-Parker Avery recently published two new Point of Views – one on Change Management and the other about Social Clienteling – and the logical part of my brain has already linked these to back to school, and the million things I need to do to get my 9-year old ready.
-Naturally over the next few weeks, I’ll be spending a fair amount of time shopping with thousands of other parents as we wind down the summer and prepare for school bus schedules, homework, field trips and after-school sports practices.
+Parker Avery recently published two new points of view – one on change management and the other about social clienteling – and the logical part of my brain has already linked these to back to school and a million things I need to do to get my 9-year old ready.
+Naturally over the next few weeks, I’ll be spending a fair amount of time shopping with thousands of other parents as we wind down the summer and prepare for school bus schedules, homework, field trips, and after-school sports practices.

 As he saw all the new and (to him) exciting possibilities this new school offered, his apprehension visibly lessened.
 By the time we walked back to our car following the visit, he was telling me how excited he was about his new school.

-At this point, it was already engrained in his mind that the change was coming, but he also knew I would be with him through it.
-He visually saw, conceptually understood and was comfortable with many of the positive aspects of the new school, and way before Labor Day, he has bought into this change.
+At this point, it was already ingrained in his mind that the change was coming, but he also knew I would be with him through it.
+He visually saw, conceptually understood, and was comfortable with many of the positive aspects of the new school, and way before Labor Day, he has bought into this change.

-So as retailers continue to morph their business models to adapt to omnichannel and/or global trends, and as they adapt and implement new technologies and business processes, they need to ensure that change management is forefront in these initiatives.
+So as retailers continue to morph their business models to adapt to omnichannel and/or global trends, and as they adopt and implement new technologies and business processes, they need to ensure that change management is at the forefront of these initiatives.